texastribune/xscrolly/README.md

 Arguments:

-  1. `offset`    Fudge the origin this many pixels down, stacks with `offset` option.
+  1. `offset`    Fudge the origin this many pixels down, stacks with the global `offset` option.
-  2. `bleed`     Fudge the boundaries out this many pixels.
+  2. `bleed`     Fudge the boundaries outward this many pixels.
   3. `$targets`  Don't use the internal targets, define a new set.

 Usage: